burdakin/table/README.txt

 2. A function that displays data from local .json file,
 3. A search function that performs a search through the generated table,
 4. Using GULP JS files were concatenated into one,
 5. Using GULP the concatenated JS file was minimized.
+(I keep original JS files in /src)